Amigo, el ratón del queso

 Hi Everyone!

-As a tour guide in both Medellín and also New York City, I have compiled a list I think you will find useful during your trip to Medellín Colombia.
+As a tour guide in both Medellín and New York City, I have compiled a list I think you will find useful during your trip to Medellín Colombia.

 If you are interested in joining my tour, you can reserve your spot here!